The-101-project/openPLC_review/log.md

 * l10. in openPLC editor, I opened the BLINK example, which is a LADDER diagram
 * l11.
 Then pressed the Arduino-symbol button: The ladder program compiled to C code and a dialogue box opened
 * l12.
 I selected Arduino-Uno, No download, only compilation, ModBus RTU
+* l13.
+Then pressed the COMPILE button.
+The proccess took long time, as it was installing various MCU support packages, probably this happens only for the first compilation after openPLC editor was installed